reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 09:00-10:00 (UK), 10:00-11:00 (Europe), 05:00-06:00 (US East coast), 18:00-19:00 (Australia East coast):

-The collective action for nomadic small angle scatterers, CANSAS (https://www.cansas.org/) will present their efforts towards on resolution functions
+The collective action for nomadic small angle scatterers, CANSAS (https://www.cansas.org/) will present their efforts towards on resolution functions.

+The numerical convolutions of the appropriate functions for fixed wavelength SANS gives improved Q resolution functions that are slightly flatter in the peak and broader in the tails than the classic Mildner & Carpenter approach.
+However, in time-of-flight SANS the resolution curves from all the wavelengths contributing to a particular Q value are averaged together, weighted by the number of neutrons detected at each wavelength.
+Since the resolution width is inversely proportional to wavelength this often gives a curve that is noticeably sharper in the peak and broader in the tails than a simple Gaussian.

+In either type of SANS measurement a more detailed description of Q resolution smearing within fitting programs such as SasView will need generic resolution functions of arbitrary shape.

+The generic resolution function was subject of discussion at CanSAS workshop in March 2021 and efforts have been for devising data format and using arbitrary function in SasView.
+The summary of these activities will be provided in the presentation

-- presentation of the work being done by Cansas
+- presentation of the work being done by Cansas (Wojciech Potrzebowski)
 - discussion of relevance to ORSO and the potential for collaboration
-- further details to be confirmed

 ## Friday 10th June: Concluding Plenary Session